dimenerno/dimenerno.github.io/_posts/2025-07-18-boolean-algebra-en.md

 > **Theorem.** For a Boolean algebraic structure $A$, $I \subseteq A$ is a (Boolean) ideal if and only if $I$ is a (ring) ideal in the corresponding Boolean ring $A$.

-Therefore, we can also define prime ideals and maximal ideals in Boolean algebraic structures.
+We can also define prime ideals and maximal ideals in Boolean algebraic structures.

 > **Definition.** Let $I$ be an ideal of the Boolean algebraic structure $A$. $I$ is a **prime ideal** if for any $a, b \in A$, if $a \land b \in I$, then $a \in I$ or $b \in I$. $I$ is a **maximal ideal** if whenever $J$ is an ideal that strictly contains $I$, we have $J = A$.